Integration's painful past becomes the present for Biden and Harris

 For former Vice President Joe Biden and Sen. Kamala Harris, questions about school integration and racial disparities in the criminal justice system loomed large as they approached the debate stage Thursday night.
 And the issues exploded about an hour into the debate.

-Biden is a long-time public official with a public record that features both civil rights work in housing, employment, voting and other arenas but who stridently opposed busing to integrate schools.
-He also recently boasted of having worked successfully with southern segregationists.
+Biden is a long-time public official with a public record that features civil rights work in housing, employment, voting and other arenas but who stridently opposed busing to integrate schools.
+He also recently boasted of having worked successfully with Southern segregationists in the Senate.

-Harris, a long-time prosecutor, had to balance a record of incarcerating prisoners with her position that the criminal justice system has produced and contributed to mass incarceration characterized by vast racial disparities.
+Harris, a long-time prosecutor from California, had to balance a record of incarcerating prisoners with her position that the criminal justice system has produced and contributed to mass incarceration characterized by vast racial disparities.

+For full coverage visit Debate HQ and download the NBC News app

 "That little girl was me," she said.